 NOTE 1 National choice on the application of this informative annex is given in the National Annex.
 If the National Annex contains no information on the application of this informative annex, it can be used.

-NOTE 2 Although the guidance contained in this Annex is for buildings and bridges, its principles can be applied to other types of structure.
+NOTE 2 Although the guidance contained in this Annex is for buildings and bridges, its principles can be applied to other types of structures.

 Scope and field of application